btilly/graphile.github.io/src/pages/postgraphile/smart-tags.md

 #### @omit

 To remove an entity from your API, you can use the 'omit' smart tag.
-If you only want to omit the entity from certain operations you can list them.
-For example, `@omit update` on a table would prevent the table from having an update-related functionality whilst still including queries, create and delete. `@omit update` on a column would prevent the column appearing in the `Patch` type, so it cannot be updated (but can still be created) via GraphQL.
+If you only want to omit the entity from certain operations, you can list them.
+For example, `@omit` on a table hides it, while `@omit update` prevents the table from having an update-related functionality whilst still including queries, create and delete. `@omit update` on a column would prevent the column appearing in the `Patch` type, so it cannot be updated (but can still be created) via GraphQL.

 Here's a quick-reference for the operations we currently support (you'll want to experiment with them as there wasn't space to put all the caveats in the table!):